calinfrunzeanu/Introduction-to-Robotics/README.md

 5. Understanding and Using Microcontrollers

  This repo will contain all materials related to the laboratory.
- The code for each project is available in it's specific folder.
+ The code for each project is available in its specific folder.

 </br>